SEM is essential for a successful digital marketing strategy. The best way to guarantee excellent results is to find the right experts for the job.

 This one is always a good question to ask.
-As of this writing, Google’s most recent major update (the Helpful Content Update) is poised to shake up the industry again, and a good SEM expert will have meaningful thoughts about it.
+As of this writing, Google’s most recent major update (the Helpful Content Update) is poised to shake up the industry again, and a good SEM specialist will have meaningful thoughts about it.
 Of course, you need to know enough about Google’s updates to interpret the answers, so it’s good to read up on the changes beforehand.

 5. What do you do when a mistake or problem arises?